 The Gettysburg Foundation will host Meet the Children of Gettysburg 1863, a free, evening program from 6-7:30 p.m., Friday, June 25, 2021, at the George Spangler Farm & Field Hospital.
+SOLD OUT

 The free, ticketed program offers families and visitors an introduction to the six main characters featured in Children of Gettysburg 1863, the all-new interactive adventure for young historians opening in September 2021.
 Ticket holders will hear the individual stories of the children’s experiences and encounters before, during and after the battle.
 Guests will get an exclusive introduction to the characters as we await the grand opening of this new adventure in downtown Gettysburg.

 On Sept.
 4, 2021, the former Rupp House History Center, located at 451 Baltimore Street, becomes the home to Gettysburg’s most family-friendly history adventure.
 The Gettysburg Foundation will open Children of Gettysburg 1863, the new interactive adventure for young historians.
 The new children’s history museum features the experiences of the children who lived in Gettysburg during the battle and how their lives were forever changed by the events of July 1-3, 1863.